freeCodeCamp/freeCodeCamp/guide/english/css/index.md

 For a demonstration of the power of CSS, check out [Species In Pieces](http://species-in-pieces.com/#).

+When you're practice and working with CSS, you can refer to this [CSS reference](https://cssreference.io/) to help you along the way if you're unsure about a property.
+A great tool for helping visualize what each CSS property does.

 To find some awesome articles and summaries of Front End Development related ideas visit [CSS-Tricks](https://css-tricks.com)